 The eligibility criteria for coursework accepted for transfer credit are specified in the Stanford Bulletin.
-The Petition for Graduate Residency Credit is reviewed by the department and the University Graduate Degree Progress Office.
+Students must complete and submit the Application for Graduate Residency Credit http://studentaffairs.stanford.edu/sites/default/files/registrar/files/grad\res\credit.pdf which is reviewed by the department and the University Graduate Degree Progress Office.

 Students enrolled at Stanford who plan to study elsewhere during their degree program should obtain prior approval of any anticipated transfer residency credit before their departure.
-Petitions for graduate residency credit are available here http://registrar.stanford.edu/pdf/grad_res_credit.pdf.